-The step is equipped with an automatic retraction feature that stores the step automatically if the main entry door is closed and the Ignition Switch key is turned to the On or Start positions.
+The step is equipped with an automatic retraction feature that stores the step automatically when the Ignition Switch key is turned to the On or Start positions and the entrance door is closed.

-The step WILL RETRACT even if the Step switch is OFF.
+The step will retract regardless if the Step power switch is ON or OFF.